-Traditionally, engineers have specified a variety of piping materials for compressed air systems, including black iron, galvanized steel, copper, stainless steel, and even plastic.
-More recently, aluminum piping has become the preferred option considered by contractors, architects and engineering firms.
+Traditionally, engineers have specified a variety of piping materials for compressed air systems, including black iron, galvanized steel, copper, and stainless steel.
+More recently, aluminum piping has become the preferred option considered by mechanical contractors, architects and engineering firms.
 Some of the disadvantages of these systems versus aluminum include labor intensive installation, corrosion problems, prone to leaks, costly to repair or may pose safety concerns and often other systems are hard to modify.

 The ideal distribution system provides an optimal supply of compressed air at the required pressure to all locations.
 The layout of compressed air pipelines, however, creates friction and results in pressure drop.
 Pressure drop in a compressed air piping system should be no more than 1 to 2% of capacity.

 Install the compressed air main piping in a loop or grid, so that there are multiple paths for air to travel to any location.
 Even in a simple loop, there are two paths for air to get to any user.
 If this halves the flow traveling in each direction around the loop, then pressure drop is reduced to ¼ of the level that would be seen in a single trunk line of the same pipe size.

 Always use full port valves that do not reduce pipe diameter.
 Ball valves are preferred, but butterfly valves can be a good choice, as long as the seal materials are compatible with compressed air, moisture, and compressor lubricant.

 Install isolation valves at many locations in the air mains.
 This allows small sections of the main to be shut down to accommodate expansions, additional drops, or pipe modifications without shutting down the entire air system.
 This reduces the temptation to split undersized air drops to many machines whenever an additional drop is required.